Hippocamelus: Taxonomy and evolution

 In 2008, a genetic study indicated that the huemul and taruca may not be closely related, and that the taruca should therefore be placed in a separate genus.
 This has been contradicted by more recent studies.

 Fossils belonging to the now extinct species Hippocamelus sulcatus have been identified from Brazil, Uruguay, and Argentina.
 This species inhabited lowland plains habitats, rather than mountains, and lived between 1.5 and 0.5 million years ago, during the mid to late Pleistocene.
 Its exact relationship to the living species is unclear.
 A second fossil species, Hippocamelus percultus, is known from the Bolivian Andes, and lived around 40,000 to 20,000 years ago; it may be a direct ancestor of the living taruca.

 Conservation

 Both species are threatened according to the IUCN.
-The south Andean deer is endangered and the taruca is vulnerable.
+The Southern Hueamul is endangered and the taruca is listed as vulnerable.